 Drawing I & II: Introduction and Advanced

-Working on site and in the studio with traditional drawing media – charcoal, graphite, ink wash, markers and ball point pen students will study the experimental and innovative potential of drawing.
-Weekly assignments will challenge students to encounter aspects of Drawing that are fundamental to visual thinking.
+Working on site and in the studio with traditional drawing media – charcoal, graphite, ink wash, markers and ballpoint pen – students will study the experimental and innovative potential of drawing.
+Weekly assignments will challenge students to encounter aspects of drawing that are fundamental to visual thinking.
 Projects are aimed to develop drawings that stand independently as finished works on paper.
-Working from direct observation beginning students can expect individual one-on-one support daily and experienced students develop means of visual research that build advanced-leveled projects.
+Working from direct observation beginning students can expect individual one-on-one support daily and experienced students develop means of visual research that build advanced-level projects.
 Students will be required to keep a journal/sketchbook for drawings and personal notations collected during field trips as well as documenting studio developments and on-site observations.